metral/rpc_rd/readme.md

 * A setup script with usage examples to bootstrap an environment with the respective project

-All Setup Scripts are run on:
+All project setup scripts (except Murano) are run on:

 * Ubuntu 12.04 LTS (Vanilla)
 * Rackspace Instance Flavor: 8GB RAM | 4 vCPU | 320GB Disk